 Joe and Ken both participated in most, if not all, of our street actions.
 One in particular was when we used to let out the air in the tires of the buses of the Christian organizations that would pester the community on the streets of the Crossroads every weekend.

 Both Joe and Ken were out in their respective workplaces.
 Joe was an actuary and Ken worked in insurance, as well.
-In addition to their service to the Alliance, They were quite active in Dignity Dallas and in the Leather community.
+In addition to their service to the Alliance, where Joe served as secretary of the organization for many years, creating carefully transcribed minutes that, today, serve as the best reference for the details of many important events of the day.
+They were also quite active in Dignity Dallas, a gay Catholics organization.